From The Theme

 PEOPLE BEHIND THE PROJECT

-Diane Bailey is an Associate Professor in the School of Information at the University of Texas at Austin, where she studies technology and work in information and technical occupations.
-Her current research interests include engineering product design, remote occupational socialization, big data in healthcare, and ICT4D.
+From 1998-2009, Diane Bailey was an Assistant Professor in Management Science and Engineering at Stanford University.
+Currently (as of 2018) she is an Associate Professor in the School of Information at the University of Texas at Austin, where she studies technology and work in information and technical occupations.
+Her research interests include engineering product design, remote occupational socialization, big data in healthcare, and ICT4D.